 - A requirement that they will return to their permanent residence or an alternate residence in the event that evacuation is required

-Common areas will have capacity limits with signage indicating reduced occupant load, require wearing PPE, and increased cleaning frequency in high-touch areas.
+Increased cleaning frequency in high-touch areas.
 See the General Guidelines for more detail.

 - Thorough cleaning and disinfection will be scheduled prior to and after morning and evening use, following protocols outlined in the general guidelines.
-In addition, showers will be sprayed down with an EPA approved disinfectant.
+In addition, showers will be sprayed down with an EPA-approved disinfectant

 - Floor Lounges are located on every floor in the North Building and the East Building

 - There is one laundry room at Brookdale

 - There is one laundry room at 79th St.

 - There is one laundry room at 51st St.

 - Brookdale - Game room will be open and administered by USG with oversight by Student Life